supermerger/signal-notes/posts/actually writing.md

 Mechanically practice writing until you have insane muscle memory connecting the brain and the words fizz off the fingers.

 Being sure that the right thing to do is simply to write and publish and write and publish until the direction becomes clear.

+---

 Any place is a good place for *actually writing*.
 Any time you're sitting and thinking about it and using a way to record things.

+---

 Rule system is emergent
 Temporary rules for set pieces or desired outcomes

+---

+compress concepts, expand themes
+When you know enough about something to be able to express it simply, it can then be unfolded in different ways depending on situation, media and audience.

 ---